null-Exception1/minecraftmultiplayer/README.md

 - `pitch` ([IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) float)

 > This is only triggered when position happens with rotation.
-> A server packet is recieved for correction every couple seconds
+> A server packet is recieved for correction every couple seconds.

 ---
 ### Player hits something (or nothing)